LaMichael James: Personal life

 James was born in New Boston, Texas to Rosemary James.
-He was raised by his maternal grandma, Betty James, in Texarkana, Texas.
-Betty James died of cancer when LaMichael James was 17 years old, so he had to live by himself during his junior and senior years of high school.
+He was raised by his maternal grandmother, Betty James, in Texarkana, Texas.
+She died of cancer when James was 17 years old, so he had to live by himself during his junior and senior years of high school.

-Post-Football life
+Post-football life

 James turned himself into a restaurant franchise owner after his NFL playing days ended.
-As of 2022, he owned two Killer Burger stores in the state of Oregon, one located in Beaverton and the other located in Lake Oswego, and planned to open a third franchise store in the same city as his alma mater, Eugene.
+As of 2024, James owned three Killer Burger stores in the state of Oregon, one located in Beaverton, one in Lake Oswego, and the newest in the same city as his alma mater, Eugene.